lmassaron/keras_tuner/README.md

 -   `BayesianOptimization`

 This project uses `BayesianOptimization` to efficiently search the hyperparameter space.
 The search space is defined in the `create_tunable_model` function using `hp.Int`, `hp.Float`, and `hp.Choice`.

-## 🤝 Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License